Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 CUTTING THE PARTS

-Note that NONE of the above described 3D modeling and detailing regime involves a "solid" model.
-Since the third dimension is not needed for actually cutting the parts, it is only necessary to define the "outline" of each part so that it can be exported into a 2D environment for cutting.
-This works quite well via NURBS surface modeling.
+Note that NONE of the above described 3D modeling and detailing regime involves a "Solid" model.
+The third dimension is not needed for actually cutting the parts.
+It is only necessary to define the 2D "outline" of each part so that it can be used in a 2D environment for cutting.
+This works quite well using NURBS surface modeling.

 In other words, we have employed an "appropriate level of complexity" and no more.